-Blockchain identity authentication also contributes to the hiring process and blockchain has also an importance in education.
-During the hiring process, a company can easily verify the background, credentials and diploma of a candidate.
-This is but one example of the amazing potential of blockchain in terms of decentralized identity management.
+Blockchain identity authentication also contributes to the hiring process and blockchain in education has also an importance.
+During the hiring process, a company can easily verify the background, credentials and diploma of a candidate and try the TOEIC certificate verification online.
+Learn more about blockchain credentials examples.
+This is but one example of the amazing potential of blockchain micro certification in terms of decentralized identity management.

 Let’s take a closer look at 10 fields in which innovative companies use blockchain authentication: